-Module no. 07LE33M-Neuro Computational Neuroscience: Models of Neurons and Networks Lecturer/s Prof. Dr. Stefan Rotter (Faculty of Biology Prof. Dr. Stefan Rotter (Faculty of Biology, Bernstein Center Freiburg) Course details Туре Credit hrs ECTS Assessment Lecture and exercises (L+E) 2+2 7 SL or PL Term The lecture is offered regularly in the sum mer term.
-1 , Qualification objectives The students have the competence to link mathematical models with biological phenomena arising in systems neuroscience both using theory and computer simulations; understand the fundamental trade-off between biological detail and mathematical abstraction, and evaluate its consequences; explain the steps necessary to develop and validate models of a biological neuron or a biological neuronal network; appreciate and explain the gain in understanding biological mechanisms that arise from the study of mathematical models of neuronal systems; critically discuss the limits of mathematical modelling and numerical methods in computational neuroscience.
-Course content This lecture series covers important standard topics in computational neuroscience, focusing on dynamic networks of spiking neurons • Mathematical concepts and methods • Hodgkin-Huxley theory of the action potential • Stochastic theory of ionic channels • The integrate-and-fire neuron model • Stochastic point processes • Stochastic theory of synaptic integration • Stochastic theory of spike generation: The perfect integrator • Stochastic theory of spike generation: The leaky integrator • Conductance based neurons and networks • Correlated neuronal populations • Pulse packets and synfire chains • Random graphs and networks • Dynamics of spiking networks • Population dynamics of recurrent networks.
-Literature lecture slides a bibliography and web-links to complementary reading for each course day will be provided along with the slides of the lecture.
-Preliminaries / Previous knowledge Familiarity with elementary calculus and basic neurobiology is helpful, but not requ - assumed.
+Module no. 07LE33M-Neuro - Computational Neuroscience: Models of Neurons and Networks Lecturer/s Prof. Dr. Stefan Rotter (Faculty of Biology Prof. Dr. Stefan Rotter (Faculty of Biology, Bernstein Center Freiburg) Course details Туре Credit hrs ECTS Assessment Lecture and exercises (L+E) 2+2 7 SL or PL Term The lecture is offered regularly in the sum mer term. • Qualification objectives ence both using theory and computed understand the fundamental trade-of abstraction, and evaluate its consequent explain the steps necessary to develor or a biological neuronal network; appreciate and explain the gain in understood from the study of mathematical model link mathematical models with biological phenomena arising in systems neuroscience both using theory and computer simulations; understand the fundamental trade-off between biological detail and mathematical abstraction, and evaluate its consequences; explain the steps necessary to develop and validate models of a biological neuron or a biological neuronal network; appreciate and explain the gain in understanding biological mechanisms that arise from the study of mathematical models of neuronal systems; critically discuss the limits of mathematical modelling and numerical methods in Course content focusing on dynamic networks of spiking r Mathematical concepts and methods Hodgkin-Huxley theory of the action r Stochastic theory of ionic channels The integrate-and-fire neuron model Stochastic point processes Stochastic theory of synaptic integrat Stochastic theory of spike generation Stochastic theory of spike generation This lecture series covers important standard topics in computational neuroscience, focusing on dynamic networks of spiking neurons • Mathematical concepts and methods • Hodgkin-Huxley theory of the action potential • Stochastic theory of ionic channels • The integrate-and-fire neuron model • Stochastic point processes • Stochastic theory of synaptic integration • Stochastic theory of spike generation: The perfect integrator • Stochastic theory of spike generation: The leaky integrator • Conductance based neurons and networks • Correlated neuronal populations • Pulse packets and synfire chains • Random graphs and networks • Dynamics of spiking networks Literature lecture slides a bibliography and web-links to complementary reading for each course day will be provided along with the slides of the lecture.
+Preliminaries / Previous knowledge Familiarity with elementary calculus and basic neurobiology is helpful, but not requ - assumed .
 Background in

 Final Exam Written exam (120 min), oral exam (60 min) or term paper (10 pages), in combination with course below.
-Workload (hours) Course Contact hrs Self-studies Total (nours) Lecture and exercises (L) .)
-105 h 105 h 210 h Usability M.Sc.
+Workload (hours) Course Contact hrs Self-studies Total Lecture and exercises (L) 105 h 105 h 210 h Usability M.Sc.
 Physics: Elective Subjects (SL), M.Sc.
 Applied Physics: Applied Physics (PL or SL) or Elective Subjects (SL) Language English